Smartglasses are getting smarter and augmented reality specs are finally approaching prime time - and plenty of startups

 Vuzix Blade Commercial Edge

 We were absolutely smitten with the Vuzix Blade smartglasses when we tried them out at CES this year.
 They make AR glasses look better than ever, in more ways than one.
 First, they actually look like a pair of glasses.
 They're not Oakley's or Ray-Bans, but they don't scream "Look at me, I'm technology!"

 The display is really good, with even photos looking crisp and vibrant.
 There's also an 8MP camera on board, with 4GB of storage to fill up with what have you.
-As for battery life, you can expect around 2 to 2 and a half hours.
+As for battery life, you can expect around two to two-and-a-half hours.